'He Didn't Even Make It To 18': Vigil Held For Teen Killed In Arleta House Party Shooting

 A fight later broke out, leading up to gunfire.
 Two teens were shot and injured.
 Camacho, the third victim, didn’t survive.

-A GoFundMe campaign for Camacho’s funeral expenses raised more than $4,700 by Saturday night.
+A GoFundMe campaign for Camacho’s funeral expenses raised more than $10,000 by Monday afternoon.

 If you know anything about this case, please reach out to the LAPD.